mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 ![](custom-controls-images/togglebutton-layout.png "Togle bar control outline")

-When the label is tapped, the selection state is mutated.
-The visual state is defined by the `TextColor` property of the Label and the `Color` property of the BoxView.
+When the `Label` is tapped, the selection state is mutated.
+The visual state is defined by the `TextColor` property of the `Label` and the `Color` property of the `BoxView`.

 <a name="Alter_the_Functionality_of_the_Subclass" />